hankfrank/Absorbeo/arsenal/README.md

 * Arsenal is a Python script made to automate the download and installation of multiple pentesting and security-related tools and scripts.
-Additionally, several other tools and installation scripts are included in Arsenal, which automate the download and installation of tools such as CobaltStrike and Hostapd-WPE.
+Additionally, several other tools and installation scripts are included in Arsenal, which help automate the Absorbeo process.

 ## Requirements